Operation Rain

 Operation Rain (Croatian: Operacija Kiša) or the Karlovac attack (Croatian: karlovački napad) was an offensive conducted by the proto-state Serbian Krajina in September 1993.
-Operation "Rain" was launched in retaliation to Croatian Police activity in the Medak Pocket, employed units by the Croatian Army (HV) were the 110th and 137th Brigades, alongside other intervention units.
-The attack was one of the largest conducted by the Serbian Army of Krajina (ARSK) against the Croatian Army and police positions in Karlovac, specifically in Turanj.
+The operation was launched in retaliation to Croatian Police activity in the Medak Pocket.
+The attack was one of the largest conducted by the Serbian Army of Krajina (SVK) against the Croatian Army and police positions in Karlovac, specifically in Turanj.

-The Army of Serbian Krajina started with rocket and artillery attacks to destroy infrastructure and military positions, to cause general chaos in Karlovac.
-The Army of Serbian Krajina unsuccessfully attempted to seize Karlovac to gain an upper hand against Zagreb.
+The Serbian Army of Krajina started with rocket and artillery attacks to destroy infrastructure and military positions, to cause general chaos in Karlovac.
+The SVK unsuccessfully attempted to seize Karlovac to gain an upper hand against Zagreb.

 Prelude

 The Yugoslav People's Army and SAO Krajina took over most of Dalmatia and Gospić in 1991.
-In 1993, the Army of Serbian Krajina (SVK) threatened Gospić and other towns in the Dalmatian hinterland.
+In 1993, the Serbian Army of Krajina (SVK) threatened Gospić and other towns in the Dalmatian hinterland.
 The situation worsened when the SVK began shelling Gospić, now on the frontline.
-As a result, the Croatian Army mobilized around 2,500 infantry and Operation Medak Pocket commenced.
+As a result, the Croatian Army mobilized around 2,500 infantry and commenced Operation Medak Pocket.
 After about 2 weeks, the Croatian Army had defeated the Serbian Army of Krajina.
-In retaliation, the SVK would shell Karlovac.
-On 11 September, the SVK attack commenced.

 The attack

 Shelling and rocketing of Karlovac

-The Army of Serbian Krajina shelled and rocketed on 10–13 September 1993.
-The preceding "Operation Medak Pocket" was the main motive of the shelling.
-Karlovac, along with Zagreb, Gospić and other towns suffered retaliatory attacks from the Army of Serbian Krajina, using mainly multiple rocket launchers.

-The first strikes hit downtown Karlovac on 10 September.
-The rocketing and shelling would be intermittent for 2–4 days.
-Consequently, 27 were injured and 7 killed.
-During the shelling, many civilians refuged in bomb shelters.
+Primarily in response to Operation Medak Pocket, the SVK launched retaliatory attacks on Karlovac, along with Zagreb, Gospić and other towns, using mainly rocket launchers.
+The first strikes hit downtown Karlovac on 10 September, killing 7 and injuring at least 23; rocket and artillery attacks continued intermittently over the next 2–4 days.
+During the shelling, many civilians took refuge in bomb shelters.

 Ground offensive

-Between 9 and 13 September, soldiers from the Army of Serbian Krajina (ARSK) attacked Karlovac, and the first 1–2 days of battle saw continuous shelling.
-The ARSK then launched an organized attack on Karlovac; the goal of ARSK was to penetrate Turanj and threaten Zagreb and the Croatian Army.
-The 110th and 137th Croatian Army (HV) brigades, along with other divisions and police, committed to the front line, the latter was launched on 13 September, a combination of artillery and mechanized attacks.
-The attack was repelled by the Croatian Army (HV).
-The Army of Serbian Krajina withdrew on the same day, marking Croatian victory.
+Between 9 and 13 September, soldiers from the Serbian Army of Krajina attacked Karlovac.
+The first 1–2 days of battle saw continuous shelling; the SVK then launched an organized attack on Karlovac, aiming to penetrate Turanj and threaten Zagreb and the Croatian Army.
+The attack was initially repelled by the 13th Karlovac Home Guard Regiment; on 13 September, battalions from the 110th and 137th Croatian Army (HV) brigades were also deployed.
+The SVK withdrew on the same day, marking Croatian victory.

-As part of the defense, 9 Croatian soldiers were killed in the shelling and gunfire, which obliged Franjo Tuđman to visit Karlovac and check on the wounded.
-An unknown number of Army of Serbian Krajina personnel were killed.
+As part of the defense, 9 Croatian soldiers and 11 civilians were killed in the shelling and gunfire, which obliged Franjo Tuđman to visit Karlovac and check on the wounded.
+An unknown number of Serbian Army of Krajina personnel were killed.